 What is THC Distillate?

-In order to understand THC distillates, you’ll first need an idea of what cannabis concentrates are.
-Cannabis concentrates are actually fairly common.
+In order to understand THC distillates, you’ll first need an idea of what cannabis extracts are.
+Cannabis extracts are actually fairly common.
 They’re the result of putting some part of the cannabis plant – usually the flowers – through a machine to extract only certain parts.
 These parts are usually cannabinoids, like THC and CBD, and the plant’s terpenes, which account for each strain’s unique smell and effects.

 Common forms of cannabis concentrates include oil (the thick amber liquid), wax (a yellowish gold concentrate that is crumbly or buttery), or shatter (a solid glassy substance).
 These are typically used for vaping or dabbing.
-Other concentrates – such as hash, kief and rosin – can be made without the use of solvents.
+Other concentrates – such as hash, kief, and rosin – can be made without the use of solvents.

-So what is THC distillate?
+So, what is THC distillate?

 Is THC Distillate the Same as Cannabis Oil?